 Health and safety monitors arrived in Egegik this week.
 Scott Quist, Security Project Manager, notes:

-The community of Egegik is weathering the storm caused by COVID-19 like any other storm; people are hunkering down, and going out only long enough to do what needs to be done.
+The community of Egegik is weathering the storm caused by COVID-19 like any other storm; people are hunkering down and going out only long enough to do what needs to be done.
 With only a few exceptions, people are taking mandated safety precautions seriously.
 Above and beyond State mandates, City officials are requiring that non-essential travel around the community be kept to a minimum and everyone wear masks when not on their boats or their own property.
 In addition, City services have been cut back to minimize public interaction.

 City and Village officials have been in regular communication with processors as well as public health officials in regard to the positive cases identified in the community and all reasonable measures are being taken to minimize the threat to locals.
 Overall people are optimistic and ready to get fishing.